N3RDIUM/Archer/readme.md

 ## Thanks and Citations

-[_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) for showing how to do stuff
+[_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) for helping kick-start the project